-The meter does not include a display, so it is not possible to configure or monitor the meter directly, other than pressing the service pin (button) to identify the meter on the LonTalk network.
+The meter does not include a display or buttons, so it is not possible to configure or monitor the meter directly, other than the basic LED diagnostics described below.

 At a minimum, the CtAmps must be programmed with the rated amps of the attached current transformers for correct measurements.